applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Push Notifications Tags
 Version added: 2.2.0

+<i>Note: The `provider` key values for Push Notification Provider(s) are defined in the App plugin implementation itself and should be uniform per both platforms.</i>

 ### Push.getAppTagsList

 Gets a list of push notification tags for the app.
+On success, the list of tags is returned in `response.tags`

 ```
 var options = {